FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 1. The website verifies the authenticator response
 1. The user is logged in

 Whenever the user authenticates against the relevant authenticator, that is an "authorization gesture".
-Even though "gesture" implies movement, it could be a biometric means like Touch ID, using a PIN, or any other method that an authenticator offers.
+It's a gesture because it requires physical interaction.
+This could be biometric like Touch ID, using a PIN, or any other method that an authenticator offers.
+An authenticator requires a user to be present with the device.

-In general terms, there are two types of authenticators:
+There are two types of authenticators:

 1. Cross-platform authenticators, such as YubiKeys, which can move between different devices
 1. Platform authenticators, built into the operating system, such as Apple's Face ID or Touch ID, which are tied to a given device